 The Internal Revenue Service (IRS) issued the 2020 optional standard mileage rates used to calculate the deductible costs of operating an automobile (including vans, pickups and panel trucks) for business, charitable, medical or moving purposes.

-Beginning on January 1, 2019, the standard mileage rates are:
+Beginning January 1, 2020, the standard mileage rates are:

 It is important to note that under the Tax Cuts and Jobs Act, taxpayers cannot claim a miscellaneous itemized deduction for unreimbursed employee travel expenses.
 Taxpayers also cannot claim a deduction for moving expenses, except members of the Armed Forces on active duty moving under orders to a permanent change of station.

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.

 Taxpayers always have the option of calculating the actual costs of using their vehicle rather than using the standard mileage rates.

 A taxpayer may not use the business standard mileage rate for a vehicle after using any depreciation method under the Modified Accelerated Cost Recovery System (MACRS) or after claiming a Section 179 deduction for that vehicle.
 In addition, the business standard mileage rate cannot be used for more than five vehicles used simultaneously.

 Employers should be aware that the Tax Cuts and Jobs Act suspended the ability of employees to itemize unreimbursed employee expenses including unreimbursed travel and mileage for tax years 2018 - 2025.